jlan84/hypothesis-testing-assignment/assignment.md

 ## Part 1: Analyzing Click Through Rate

-_**Please submit your final code in**_ `individual.py`

 We will use hypothesis testing to analyze **Click Through Rate (CTR)** on the New York Times website.
 CTR is defined as the number of clicks a user makes per impression that is made upon the user (impression means view, so how the frequency that the user clicks on something they have seen).

 We are going to determine if there is statistically significant difference between the mean CTR for the following groups: